Campus Affiliation: Hunter College/CUNY Graduate Center

 Spring 2021 Virtual office hours: By appointment only

-Robyn Marasco is Associate Professor of Political Science at Hunter College and The Graduate Center, CUNY.
-Her research has focused on developing the insights of critical theory, feminism, and psychoanalysis for political theory and interpretive social science.
+Robyn Marasco is Professor of Political Science at Hunter College and The Graduate Center, CUNY.
+Her research has focused on the distinctive contributions of critical theory, feminism, and psychoanalysis to the study of politics.
 Her first book, The Highway of Despair: Critical Theory after Hegel (Columbia UP, 2015), reconstructs the emancipatory project of critical theory around the idea of negative dialectics.
 Her articles have appeared in leading journals in the humanities and social sciences, including Political Theory, Contemporary Political Theory, New German Critique, boundary2, Philosophy & Social Criticism, and Constellations.
 Professor Marasco was the guest editor of a special issue of South Atlantic Quarterly on “The Authoritarian Personality” and guest co-editor, with Banu Bargu, of a special issue of Rethinking Marxism on “The Political Encounter with Louis Althusser”.
-She is also the chair of Foundations of Political Theory, the largest professional organization for political theorists and a sub-section of the American Political Science Association.
-Prior to coming to Hunter and the GC, Professor Marasco taught political theory at Williams College.
+Prior to coming to Hunter College and the GC, Professor Marasco taught political theory at Williams College.
 More recently, she was at the Institute for Advanced Study in Princeton, NJ and a Fellow at the Whitney Center for the Humanities at Yale University.
-Her current book project, Critique, Politics, and the Family, explores the distinctly political concept of the family in twentieth-century critical theory.
+Her current book project, Toward a Political Theory of the Family, explores the distinctly political concept of the family in twentieth-century critical theory.
 Professor Marasco is co-editor of Polity, Journal of Political Science [journals.uchicago.edu].